 Accommodation, health and recreation services for 208 crew and 157 core complement

 Top speed 26+ knots

-Range 7,000 nautical miles in Electric-Motor (EM) drive
+Range in excess of 7,000 nautical miles in Electric-Motor (EM) drive